Moving to Mobility: The Data Collection Checklist

 You may need your data to be sent to someone else before it reaches its final destination.
 Integrating with workflow management solutions, a mobile form can trigger the creation of another mobile form.
 In the inventory example, the initial inventory report can generate a pre-populated purchase order and logistics form using information from the report that then appears on the mobile device of a delivery driver or stocking clerk.
 Mobile forms can invoke physical and logical actions through a dispatch feature.

-Mobile forms offer choices of data delivery formats.
+Mobile data capturing offers choices of data delivery formats.
 It’s a best practice to think through your options as you set up your forms.
 Choices include text, JPEG, PDF, .DOC, XML, JSON and so forth.
 The choice will depend on the recipient of the data and what the workflow requires.
 For instance, if a person will receive the form output, a text- or image-based format is probably ideal.

 Alternatively, if the workflow calls for pulling data into a digital process, XML or JSON might be preferable.
 With today’s wide use of RESTful API for application integration, JSON is becoming more popular than ever as a data delivery format from mobile forms.
 Using an API allows you to connect to any legacy system you might already be using so that data from mobile forms will easily flow into your back-end systems.

-Some mobile forms applications enable offline data collection, so be sure to find a solution that offers this functionality.
+Some apps for mobile data collection enable offline data collection, so be sure to find a field data capture app that offers this functionality.
 Many dated, industry-specific tools or legacy systems that were built in-house don’t offer this capability.
 It can be difficult or very costly to update these systems.
 A mobile forms solution that is fully functional offline can provide the needed link between your frontline employees and back-end systems.

 Today’s security threat environment is dangerous and intense.
 Malicious actors are constantly probing networks looking for points of vulnerability so they can steal data or disrupt operations.
 Mobile endpoints like smartphones present a double layer of risk exposure.
 They present a direct risk of data theft if they can be hacked.
 Additionally, if they are compromised, smartphones offer attackers another point of entry into the corporate network.